Top autumn mindful walks

 Taking between one and two hours to complete, Dales Wood trail leads you through a collection of broadleaved trees, revealing many shades of red, golden, purple, orangeand brown, a real feast for your eyes!
 For those who fancy something a little longer and more challenging, the Mill Wood walk (6 miles) is a treat for the senses.
 Some parts are more enclosed giving a cosy feel in the cooler autumn temperatures; meander through to really see the trees in detail.

-Head into Dalby forest and explore with your senses the Paxton Moor trail on this gentle walk.
+Head into Dalby forest and explore with your senses the Pexton Moor trail on this gentle walk.
 Situated close to the entrance of Dalby and passing through areas of ancient woodland this walk is perfect for moments of reflection.
 You may even spot some wildlife along the way.

 6. High Lodge, Thetford Forest, Suffolk - Beech Trail (3 miles)